Ultimate Guide to the New SAT Essay

 Ultimately, the decision was made to make the essay an optional part of the SAT.
-This is an innovative move, signaling the first time that the College Board has made any component of the SAT optional.
+This was an innovative move, signaling the first time that the College Board had made any component of the SAT optional.

 Furthermore, the essay format has changed as well.
 Instead of arguing a specific side of a debate or topic presented in the prompt, you will now be asked to analyze a passage for writing style.
 This prompt is more aligned with the types of critical writing pieces that you can expect to be assigned in college.

 You will have 50 minutes to read the passage, plan your work, and write your essay.
-Although this seems like extremely limited time, it is actually double the time allowed on the SAT Essay prior to March 2016.
+Although this seems like an extremely limited amount of time, it is actually double the time allowed on the SAT Essay prior to March 2016.